-You all know how much I love to read, but there is one more thing I love just as much, and that is structure & organization.
-Now this could take many forms, but the thing that I use the most to bring structure (and also some sanity) in my life are Lists!
+You all know how much I love to read, but you may not know that there is one more thing I love just as much, and that is structure & organization.
+And this could take many forms, but the thing that I use the most to bring structure (and also some sanity) in my life are Lists!

 I make all sorts of lists, and I would get into details, but I don’t want to scare you folks, so let’s just say I have more lists than I would like to admit.
 Which is the main reason why I also have a list to keep track of my lists.
-I know it seems kinda nuts, because frankly it is.
-But worry not, I have learnt to thrive in-spite of all my Type A issues, however that’s not the point here, I digress.
+I know it seems kinda nuts, but honestly it makes perfect sense, at-least in my head.
+But anyway, I digress.

 And 1000 Books Before Kindergarten, a program that I came across during my last trip to my public library, does exactly that.
 And more.